VariousArtistsApp/busking/README.md

 ## Busking

-Schema subject to change as it's very rough.
+Schema subject to change as it's yet to be finalized.